-- Throwing objects out the window - Fighting (could result in Out-of-School Suspension) - Use of tobacco or alcohol (could result in Out-of-School Suspension)
+- Throwing objects out the window - Fighting (could result in Out-of-School Suspension) - Use of tobacco or alcohol (could result in Out-of-School Suspension) - Failure to comply with drivers request

 Student Use of School Facilities

 School facilities are provided for the student's use and convenience.
 Students should display pride in the school and make an effort to maintain the facilities in the condition they are found.
 Below is a list of recommendations for students to observe in the use of these facilities.